BIM for engineers: 3D Technology Makes it Easier to Manage Development Projects

 7. Making Better Informed Decisions

-BIM for engineers also makes it easier to incorporate code compliance within the design and prevents problems such as delayed schedules or extensive change orders.
-Further analysis may also be performed to verify potential dangers of a structure or property prior to starting construction.
+BIM for engineers make it easier to incorporate code compliance within the design and prevents problems such as delayed schedules or extensive change orders.
+Further analysis should also be performed to verify potential dangers of a structure or property prior to starting construction.

-If you are working with a team of individuals, then everyone will have the same data and information.
+When you work with a team of individuals, everyone will have the same data and information.
 Data collected for BIM is linked within a database, which is accessible by each person on the development team.
 The collection process often begins with the initial land or building surveying tasks.
 This information is then used to create a 3d model of the property, proposed structure, or an existing building.
 In the end, using BIM makes it easier to create the initial layout of a structure, roadway, or another property feature.

 This information is then used to add features to the generated 3d model to meet the specific needs of any client.
 3d models provide a communication bridge where it is easier to collaborate on the initial design, view potential changes, and manage the physical construction.
 Building information modeling helps team members to visualize the design elements and incorporate needs throughout the process.
 At LandAir Surveying, we use the latest advanced technologies for collecting BIM data.
 This ensures you have dependable, accurate information for generating a manageable model for any project.